 The student is required to keep accurate logs of hours that they spend in clinical and didactic sessions.
-The documentation and record keeping is important for the structure of the program and to aid in legal accountability for the student and hospital.
+Documentation and record keeping are important for the structure of the program and to aid in legal accountability for the student and hospital.
 A form will be provided for the student to keep track of course and clinical time each month.

-4. Quarterly off- hour objectives and Repeat cards.
+4. Repeat cards.